 3. Who Pays What Is Clearly Outlined

-5. Boundaries for Debt Incurred During the Separation
+5. Protection for Debt Incurred During the Separation

 Most importantly, a legal separation agreement will protect you from being responsible for any debt your spouse acquires during the period of separation if you live in an equitable distribution state.
 If you live in a community property state, you don’t get this protection under a legal separation agreement.